j-csc/j-csc.github.io/content/mech_interp/crash_course.md

 date: 2025-11-15
 ---

-> "The core problem of getting started on mech interp is needing to solve the curse of dimensionality."
+> "The core problem of getting started on mech interp is needing to solve the curse of dimensionality." - Neel Nanda.
 To start, I'll try and unpack most concepts [on this lesswrong article](https://www.lesswrong.com/posts/jP9KDyMkchuv6tHwm/how-to-become-a-mechanistic-interpretability-researcher) and [A Mathematical Framework for Transformer Circuits](https://arxiv.org/abs/2302.13971).

 ## Mech Interp Overview

-In part of larger alignment related work, mech interp is the first ditch attempt at understanding how models work by way of reverse engineering.
-This article will focus on [A Mathematical Framework for Transformer Circuits](https://arxiv.org/abs/2302.13971) and be built upon my other [notes](http://j-csc.github.io/on-transformers) for intuitions and prereqs I need to continue learning about mech interp.
+In part of larger alignment related work, mech interp is just a way of understanding how models work by reverse engineering the internals.
+Most of this article is focusing on [A Mathematical Framework for Transformer Circuits](https://arxiv.org/abs/2302.13971) and will be built upon my other [notes](http://j-csc.github.io/on-transformers) for intuitions and prereqs.

 ## QKV and Attention Recap